Library Professionals: Facts & Figures

 Regional Variance in Salaries

 Librarian earnings vary significantly from region to region.
-The District of Columbia had the highest mean annual earnings for full-time librarians at $87,540 in 2021, followed by Washington, California, Maryland, and New York.
-The five lowest paying states were Mississippi, where the mean annual salary was $44,240, followed by Idaho, South Dakota, West Virginia, and Utah.[26]
+The District of Columbia had the highest mean annual earnings for full-time librarians at $93,640 in 2023, followed by Washington, California, Maryland, and New York.
 These salaries were not adjusted for differences in cost of living across states.

 Institutional Variance in Compensation